Concerns Procedure Policy

 If the concern is unresolved after Stage One, write to the Chairperson of the Board of Governors (care of the school and marked ‘private and confidential’).
 Where this may present difficulties, please contact the school which will make reasonable arrangements to support the complainant with this process.
 The Chairperson will convene a committee to review the concern.
 Please provide as much detail as possible as indicated above.

-The concern will normally be acknowledged within 5 school working days and a final response normally made within 20 school working days from the date of receipt of the concern.
+The concern will normally be acknowledged within 5 school working days and a final response normally made within 20 school working days from date of receipt of the concern.
 The response will be issued in writing by the Chairperson of the committee.

 These timeframes may need to be reviewed if concerns are ongoing during school holiday periods.